The Adventures of Barry McKenzie

-The Adventures of Barry McKenzie is a 1972 Australian comedy film directed by Bruce Beresford and starring Barry Crocker, telling the story of an Australian 'yobbo' on his travels to the United Kingdom.
+The Adventures of Barry McKenzie is a 1972 Australian comedy film directed by Bruce Beresford (in his feature film directorial debut) and starring Barry Crocker and Barry Humphries.

+It tells the story of an Australian yobbo on his travels to the United Kingdom.
 Barry McKenzie was originally a character created by Barry Humphries for a cartoon strip in Private Eye.
 It was the first Australian film to surpass one million dollars in Australian box office receipts.
 A sequel, Barry McKenzie Holds His Own, was produced in 1974.

 Barry Humphries appears in several roles, including: a hippie, Barry McKenzie's psychiatrist Doctor de Lamphrey, and as Aunt Edna Everage (later Dame Edna Everage).
 Humphries would later achieve fame with the character of Dame Edna in the UK and US.

 The film was produced by Phillip Adams.

 Plot summary

-Barry 'Bazza' McKenzie (Barry Crocker) travels to England with his aunt Edna Everage (Barry Humphries) to advance his cultural education.
-Bazza is a young Aussie fond of beer, Bondi and beautiful 'sheilas'.
-He settles in Earls Court, where his old friend Curly (Paul Bertram) has a flat.
-He gets drunk, is ripped off, insulted by pretentious Englishmen and exploited by record producers, religious charlatans and a BBC television producer (Peter Cook).
+Barry 'Bazza' McKenzie travels to England with his aunt Edna Everage to advance his cultural education.
+Bazza is a young Aussie fond of beer, Bondi and beautiful sheilas.
+He settles in Earls Court, where his old friend Curly has a flat.
+He gets drunk, is ripped off, insulted by pretentious Englishmen and exploited by record producers, religious charlatans and a BBC television producer.
 He reluctantly leaves England under the orders of his aunt, after exposing himself on television.
 His final words on the plane home are, "I was just starting to like the Poms!"